 Literal translation is commanded in the Bible itself three times (Deuteronomy 4:2, Proverbs 30:5-6, and Apocalypse 22:18-19 [these two verses apply to the whole of Scripture as well as the Apocalypse – the Fathers of the Church would certainly agree with this]; possibly even in Jeremias 26:2), and tampering with Scripture is condemned in 2 Corinthians 4:2.
 Literal translation was strongly encouraged - to say the least - by Pope Pius XII in his encyclical Divino Afflante Spiritu (23), it was employed by St. Jerome (Divino Afflante Spiritu, 9), and it was exalted by the Church's Council of Trent.

 Here is what the Council of Trent taught: The Vulgate, “which has been preserved by the Church for so many centuries is to be regarded as authentic in public readings, disputations, sermons, and expositions, and let no one dare or presume to reject it on any grounds” (Fourth Session, "Decree on the Vulgate Edition of the Bible and on the Manner of Interpreting Sacred Scripture," April 8, 1546).
-This teaching was reaffirmed in 1943 by Pope Pius XII in his encyclical Divino Afflante Spiritu in which he teaches: the Council of Trent "rightly declared to be preferable that which ‘had been approved by its long-continued use for so many centuries in the Church.’
+This teaching was reaffirmed in 1943 by Pope Pius XII in his encyclical Divino Afflante Spiritu in which he teaches: The Council of Trent "rightly declared to be preferable that which ‘had been approved by its long-continued use for so many centuries in the Church.’
 Hence this special authority or as they say, authenticity of the Vulgate was not affirmed by the Council particularly for critical reasons, but rather because of its legitimate use in the Churches throughout so many centuries; by which use indeed the same is shown, in the sense in which the Church has understood and understands it, to be free from any error whatsoever in matters of faith and morals" (Section 21).

 Therefore, it can be said – owing to the aforementioned guarantee – that the Douay-Rheims Bible is indeed the safest, most traditional, and most trustworthy English translation of the Bible.

 Probably the field of theology most affected by the heresy of Modernism – thoroughly condemned by the Church in 1907 – during this last century or so has been Biblical scholarship.
 Now, non-literal translation and the dangerous historical-critical method of Biblical exegesis (by which some claim Sacred Scripture to be the word of man, full of myth, not really having historicity, merely conditioned by the time in which it was written, etc.) have become the rule with many, many Scripture scholars and teachers.
-(The historical-critical method of Biblical exegesis is taught in most Catholic colleges and universities, which has been eroding the Tradition of Faith a great while now.)
+(The historical-critical method of Biblical exegesis is taught in most Catholic colleges and universities, which has been eroding the faith in Scripture a great while now.)

 Let’s examine more examples of how dangerous non-literal translation is.
 Here are just a couple.
 In the Douay-Rheims Bible, Isaias 7:14b reads: "Behold a virgin shall conceive, and bear a son, and his name shall be called Emmanuel."
 One popular Catholic Bible translates it thusly: "the young woman, pregnant and about to bear a son, shall name him Emmanuel."
 This latter translation is very poor because it breaks the linkage of the two verses by conflicting with its own translation of Matthew 1:23: “'Behold, the virgin shall be with child and bear a son, and they shall name him Emmanuel,' which means 'God is with us.'”
 There is no such confusion in the Douay-Rheims, which, of course, translates both of these verses with "virgin."
 Furthermore, “virgin” must be used to be faithful to Matthew 1:23, which quotes Isaias 7:14.
 The modern translation of “young woman” here, again, is untraditional and unhelpful: “virgin” is also important because it reinforces the second Marian dogma, the Perpetual Virginity of Mary.

-A flagrant example is in Luke 2:35; in a popular Catholic Bible, a clause is rendered thusly: “and you yourself a sword will pierce”.
+Another example is in Luke 2:35; in a popular Catholic Bible, a clause is rendered thusly: “and you yourself a sword will pierce”.
 The word “soul” is in the original Greek, and hence in the Douay-Rheims translation: “And thy own soul a sword shall pierce [...].”
 A tree is known by its fruit; taking out a word, in this case, without excuse as it is, leads to a major difference: Our Lady was not pierced by a sword; Her soul was.